Troppydash/plang-interpreter/readme.md

 ```

 ### How do I use it
-If you have the executable, `plang.exe <file>`
+If you have the executable, `devia.exe <file>`
 will run the file.
-You can also start the REPL by running `plang.exe` directly with no arguments.
+You can also start the REPL by running `devia.exe` directly with no arguments.

 If there is no executable, see the section below to build it yourself.

 ### How do I build it
 Node 12 or higher is used to build the interpreter, but feel free to try it with a lower node version.
 The command `node -v` will tell you if node is installed on your machine.

 Run `npm install` first to install all the dependencies, and run `npm run build-cli` to make an executable in the `dist/` folder.
+Rename the executable for your platform to `devia.exe`.

 Other commands located in package.json are as follows
 ```